- Instructions for use – GPMAW lite, the free protein calculation tool

 Use the RESET function to clear all entries.

 2. Then Choose your Analysis

-Secondly, you can choose from three types of analysis:
+Secondly, you can choose from three types of protein sequence analysis:

 Protein information.
 This function provides basic information about the protein:

 - Basic molecular weight (like mono-isotopic and average mass, non-reduced form).